ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

   type family Map f xs where
     Map f '[] = '[]
     Map f (x ': xs) = f x ': Map f xs

+**This is the only scenario where matchability generalisation occurs.**

 Term-level arrows
 #################